Acupuncture

 Strenuous exercise

-Strong emotions such as anxiety, stress, grief and anger
+Strong emotions such as stress, anxiety, grief, or anger

 Invasion of Wind